+Regular and directed self-assessment is the key to taking control of your training and your progress.
 The quick assessments you just went through while reading this article should have already told you quite a bit about your current condition and, depending on what you discovered, you may have a good idea of where to go with that information.

-If not, though, our Elements course is centered around assessment and a targeted focus on your specific needs, so you can stop guessing about what exercises you need, and start addressing those needs head-on.
+Spend as much time as you can in each session to self assess and you’ll gain a targeted focus on your specific needs, so you can stop guessing about what exercises you need, and start addressing those needs head-on.

 Assess and Address Your Physical Needs